Bill Evans: Work with Miles Davis, Everybody Digs Bill Evans, and Kind of Blue

 One of the pieces to appear on the album was Leonard Bernstein's "Some Other Time".
 Evans started to play an introduction using an ostinato figure.
-However, according to Keepnews, who was present, the pianist spontaneously started to improvise over that harmonic frame, creating the recording that would be named "Peace Piece".
+But, according to Keepnews, who was present, Evans spontaneously started to improvise over that harmonic frame, creating the recording that would be named "Peace Piece".
 According to Evans: "What happened was that I started to play the introduction, and it started to get so much of its own feeling and identity that I just figured, well, I'll keep going."
-However, Gretchen Magee claims that the piece had been penned as an exercise during his college years, while Peri Cousins says that he would often play the piece at home.
+But Gretchen Magee has said the piece was penned as an exercise during Evans's college years, and Peri Cousins says that Evans often played the piece at home.

 Evans returned to the Davis sextet in early 1959, at the trumpeter's request, to record Kind of Blue, often considered the best-selling jazz album of all time.

-As usual, during the sessions of Kind of Blue, Miles Davis called for almost no rehearsal and the musicians had little idea what they were to record.
+As usual, during the sessions of Kind of Blue, Davis called for almost no rehearsal and the musicians had little idea what they were to record.
 Davis had given the band only sketches of scales and melody lines on which to improvise.
 Once the musicians were assembled, Davis gave brief instructions for each piece and then set about taping the sextet in studio.

 During the creative process of Kind of Blue, Davis handed Evans a piece of paper with two chords—G minor and A augmented—and asked "What would you do with that?"
-Evans spent the next night writing what would become "Blue in Green".
-However, when the album came out, the song was attributed exclusively to Davis.
-When Evans suggested he might deserve a share of the royalties, Davis offered him a check for $25.
-Evans also penned the liner notes for Kind of Blue, comparing jazz improvisation to Japanese visual art.
+Evans spent the next night writing what became "Blue in Green".
+But when the album came out, the song was attributed exclusively to Davis.
+When Evans suggested he deserved a share of the royalties, Davis offered him a check for $25.
+Evans also wrote the liner notes for Kind of Blue, comparing jazz improvisation to Japanese visual art.
 By the fall of 1959, Evans had started his own trio with Jimmy Garrison and Kenny Dennis, but it was short-lived.

-Sometime during the late 1950s, most probably before joining Miles Davis, Evans began using heroin.
-Philly Joe Jones has been cited as an especially bad influence in this aspect.
-Although Davis seems to have tried to help Evans kick his addiction, he did not succeed.
+Sometime during the late 1950s, most probably before joining Davis, Evans began using heroin.
+Philly Joe Jones has been cited as an especially bad influence in this regard.
+Davis seems to have tried to help Evans kick his addiction, but failed.

 Evans's first long-term romance was with a black woman named Peri Cousins (for whom "Peri's Scope" was named), during the second half of the 1950s.
-The couple had problems booking in hotels during Evans's gigs, since most of them did not allow inter-racial couples.
-By the turn of the decade, Evans had met a waitress named Ellaine Schultz, who would become his partner for twelve years.
+The couple had problems booking hotels during Evans's gigs, since most did not allow interracial couples.
+By the turn of the decade, Evans had met a waitress named Ellaine Schultz, who became his partner for 12 years.